Flavoured Lattice Schwinger Model with Chiral Anomaly: Introduction

 We show that one way to obtain this physical separation is by considering a $2+1$-dimensional ribbon shaped topological insulator (TI)~\cite{Qi_2011,konig,Bernevig_2006,bernevig2013topological,Shen2017-za}.
 Each boundary hosts one flavour in the form of helical edge states, in direct analogy with domain wall fermions, this is a natural geometric realization.\\

 The paper is organised as follows.
-Section~\ref{sec:lattice-schwinger} introduces the lattice Schwinger model and reviews the FD problem and the staggered fermion solution.
+Section~\ref{sec:lattice-schwinger} introduces the lattice Schwinger model, its Gauss law, and reviews the FD problem and the staggered fermion solution.
 Section~\ref{sec:flavoured-fermions} develops the flavoured fermion construction, its symmetries, and its continuum limit.
-Section~\ref{sec:topological-insulator} embeds the model in a $2{+}1$D TI and derives the helical edge spectrum.
-Section~\ref{sec:chiral anomaly} presents the main calculation of the chiral anomaly.
+Section~\ref{sec:chiral anomaly} is devoted to the chirally anomalous response of the flavoured lattice Schwinger model and its low-energy bosonisation: Subsec.~\ref{sec:lattice-anomaly} derives the flavoured lattice Schwinger anomaly, including the gauge-invariant axial charge $Q_{G}^{A}$, the flavoured Gauss law, and the lattice anomaly equation; Subsec.~\ref{sec:WZW} applies a particle-hole transformation on the $\chi$ flavour, exposes $U_{L}(2)\times U_{R}(2)$ chiral symmetry at the continuum level, shows how the Gauss law of the transformed flavour comes to resemble that of staggered fermions, and identifies the level-$1$ $SU(2)$ Wess--Zumino--Witten sector via non-Abelian bosonisation.
+Section~\ref{sec:topological-insulator} then turns to a geometric realisation of the model: Subsec.~\ref{sec:TI-realisation} embeds the flavoured fermions in a $2{+}1$D TI and derives the helical edge spectrum, and Subsec.~\ref{sec:gauged-TI} gauges this embedding in a uniform background electric field, showing that the boundary theory factorises into two decoupled edge theories that each reproduce one quantum of Schwinger anomaly.
 We conclude in Sec.~\ref{sec:prospects} with a discussion of the results.
 Appendix~\ref{app:correlators} contains the detailed derivation of the fermionic correlators entering the anomaly calculation.